 Living area: 4,715 sf

-A. The master suite is positioned on the first floor at the rear, making the home equally attractive to empty nesters and families with teenage children
+A. The primary suite is positioned on the first floor at the rear, making the home equally attractive to empty nesters and families with teenage children

 B. Access to the private, covered loggia is through wide, retractable, floor-to-ceiling glass walls